Types of Football Betting and Their Regulations

 What if a game in my accumulator is postponed?

 If a game is postponed, then your accumulator will be placed on hold.
 If the game is completed within 24 hours, your multiple bet is settled against the result.
-If not, that selection is made void and your bet, and subsequent returns, change to what they would be without that selection.
+If not, that selection is made void and your bet, and subsequent returns, changed to what they would have been without that selection.

 Can I cash out a combination bet?

 Yes.
-Bookies will allow you to cash out a combination bet just as they will allow you to cash out on a multiple bet.
-This can be handy if you’ve bet on games kicking off at different times, as you can assess your options as each leg wins.
+Bookies will allow you to cash out a combination bet just as they will allow you to cash out a multiple bet.
+This can be handy if you’ve bet on games kicking off at different times, as you can assess your options based on the games’ results.